jokilic/moderni_alias/README.md

 - [ ] Implement 'GeneralInfo' screen
 - [ ] Already used words should not appear during the current game
-- [ ] Make some UI changes, make it prettier
 - [ ] Increase number of words in the dictionary
-- [ ] Add a short (?) with a tooltip explaining about normal and quick games
 - [ ] Refactor 'theme' property
+- [ ] Add a checkbox if special dictionary should be used and a tooltip explaining it
+- [ ] Introduce English dictionary and flags to choose desired dictionary during game
+- [x] Make some UI changes
-- [ ] Implement 'Are you sure?' modal when a user presses the Back button
+- [x] Implement 'Are you sure?' modal when a user presses the Back button
-- [ ] Implement SnackBar() for the missing team names
-- [ ] Add a radio button to use only nouns, verbs, adjectives or everything
-- [ ] Add a checkbox if special dictionary should be used
-- [ ] Add a short (?) explaining what the special dictionary is
-- [ ] Reorder teams in the score modal by the amount of points
 - [x] Implement 'HowToPlay' screen
 - [x] Implement countdown sound - Last 5 seconds
 - [x] Add 'focusNodes' to be able to press Enter to go to the next team name field